2025–26 Elche CF season: Copa del Rey

 As a La Liga side not competing in the Supercopa de España, Elche entered the Copa del Rey in the first round, and were drawn away against sixth-tier Preferente Autonómica de Murcia club Los Garres.
 In the second round, they were drawn away to fourth-tier Segunda Federación club Quintanar del Rey.
+They were then drawn away to Segunda División side Eibar in the round of 32, and away to La Liga club Real Betis in the round of 16.